moon23k/NMT_Basics/README.md

 ### [Attention Mechanism](https://arxiv.org/abs/1409.0473)
 The main idea of Attention Mechanism came from Human's Brain Cognition Process.
-People live with a variety of information, but when faced with a specific problem, they focus on and recognize the information that needed to solve the problem.
+People live with a variety of information, but when faced with a specific problem, people usually focus on the information needed to solve the problem.
 We call this as an **Attention**.
-This Architecture also use Encoder-Decoder architecture.
-But the difference is that the Decoder uses Attention Operation to make predictions.
+The Architecture also use Encoder-Decoder architecture, but the difference is that the Decoder uses Attention Operation to make predictions.
 By using Attention Mechanism, the model could avoid Bottle Neck problem, which results in Better performances in Quantative and Qualitive Evaluation at the same time.